pontem-network/aptos-core/developer-docs-site/docs/nodes/nodes-landing.md

               <h4 class="mb-1">Indexer fullnode</h4>
             </div>
             <small
-              >Describes how to run an indexer fullnode on the Aptos network. </small>
+              >Describes how to run an indexer fullnode on the Pont network. </small>
           </a>
           <a href="/nodes/local-testnet/local-testnet-index" class="list-group-item">
             <div class="d-flex w-100 justify-content-between">